laxa88/app-test-panda/README.md

 For library versions, refer to `package.json`.

+## Requirements checklist

+- [X] The helpbox must appear closed by default, and should open as an accordion if the user clicks on it.

+- [X] Both the form and the list should be visible at all times.

+- [X] When a form field is focused, instructions should appear below it.
+Any text is fine, you can go with “Lorem ipsu...”.

+- [X] The list should be pre-populated with data.
+The data may or may not be the same one that is displayed on the PDF.
+Just a couple of rows are fine.

+- [X] The “trash” icon should only appear when the user is hovering over the row.
+Clicking on it should remove the row.

+- [X] Submitting the form should add a new row to the list.

+- [X] It is not required to persist the data in the list.

 ## Getting Started

 1. In this folder, run `npm i` to install all dependencies